jonasschuett/jonasschuett.github.io/_posts/2020-04-04-introduction.md

 ![Jonas Schuett](/jonasschuett.jpg "Jonas Schuett")

 I'm a Research Fellow at the [Centre for the Governance of AI (GovAI)](https://www.governance.ai/) in Oxford.
-Within GovAI, I'm part of the [Policy team](https://www.governance.ai/post/announcing-the-govai-policy-team).
 I try to reduce catastrophic risks from AI by improving the governance of frontier AI developers.
 My research focuses on risk management, corporate governance, auditing, and regulation.

 Before joining GovAI, I was seconded to the UK Cabinet Office to support their work on AI regulation, and interned at Google DeepMind’s Public Policy team.
 I also helped found the [Legal Priorities Project](https://www.legalpriorities.org/) where I'm still a Research Affiliate and board member.